-Hugh is a writer for film, TV and theatre.
+Hugh is an experienced writer for Film, TV and Theatre.

 Film & TV